 IRATA Safety Notice - DROPPED OBJECTS

-Member companies continue to submit incident reports regarding dropped objects from height, see selection below.
-The H&S Committee would like to re-enforce the message from SB 28, highlight again, the need to treat this issue with the respect it deserves, considering the severity of consequences a dropped object can pose.
+Member companies continue to submit incident reports regarding dropped objects from height, see selection below as reported by the Operating Member Companies (OMC).
+The H&S Committee would like to re-enforce the message from SB 28 and SB 35, highlight again, the need to treat this issue with the respect it deserves, considering the severity of consequences a dropped object can pose.

-Rope access equipment itself can become a dropped object if not handled carefully and/or malfunctioning.
+* Rope access equipment itself can become a dropped object if not handled carefully.

-Consider the use of catch nets, bags with large openings etc. when removing fragile and brittle objects or substances to prevent them from falling.
+* Consider the use of catch nets, bags with large openings etc. when removing fragile and brittle objects or substances to prevent them from falling.
 In some cases overhead protection of sensitive equipment below or the coverage of thoroughfares might become essential.
-Information refer to ICOP 2.7.14 – clothing and protective eg.